Pros and Cons of Getting Credentialed and Joining Insurance Panels

 Out-of-network providers typically bill clients directly, and then it becomes the clients’ responsibility to seek reimbursement from their insurers.

-If you wish to be directly reimbursed by insurance, you’ll need to decide whether to apply to be credentialed on one or more health insurance company payer panels.
+If you wish to receive direct reimbursements from insurance payers, you’ll need to decide whether to apply to be credentialed on one or more health insurance company payer panels.

 A payer panel is a group of healthcare practitioners who work with an insurance company to provide services to clients and patients enrolled with that particular health insurance company.